aherrero/aherrero.github.io/_posts/2017-12-07-Qt5RpiCrossCompiling.markdown

 ```
 sudo make install
 ```
-This final instrucion will install qt in our system and in the sysroot mounted.
+After 1-2 minutes, the qt (rpi version) will be installed in our system and in the sysroot mounted (For flashing the rpi)

 #### Results